ctx/ws-session/README.md

 ```

 Sometimes one can ignore arg1 and/or arg2.
 Sometimes s_exampleapp_start is not
-needed but exampleapp needs a setting in its config files.
-There is no
+needed but exampleapp needs a setting in its config files, eg. urxvt.
-s_urxvt_start, but the history file of the shell gets set by
-$(selecthistfile).

 TODO
 ====